ergo-log.com

 Leucine supplement boosts fat burning

 Strength athletes who use leucine [structural formula shown below] say that they lose fat as a result.
-And their claims may be founded.
+Their claims may be founded.
 According to an animal study done at Columbia University, leucine not only stimulates muscle growth, it also boosts fat burning.

 Leucine